 - Keep ahead across Papermill Close.
 At the end of the riverside path bear left across a patch of grass to continue along Mill Lane.
 Shortly after passing under the railway bridge there is an entrance on the right to Wilderness Island.

 This is a Local Nature Reserve managed by the London Wildlife Trust.
 There is an information panel describing its varied habitats and a map showing a figure-of-eight nature trail.

 - To continue the walk, keep ahead into a residential street (River Gardens), with the island on your right.
-Shortly after this street turns left, turn right onto a signposted footpath to stay alongside the river.
-The riverside path eventually comes out onto the B277 (Nightingale Road) at Hack Bridge.
+Shortly after this street turns left turn right onto a signposted footpath to stay alongside the river.
+The riverside path eventually goes through an attractive Community Garden and comes to the B277 (Nightingale Road) at Hack Bridge.

 - To finish the walk at Hackbridge station (600m away) continue along the B277 (now Hackbridge Road) and turn right at the mini-roundabout where it meets the A237; the station is ahead on the left.